 What can be recycled?

-we are all striving to be more conscious, mindful humans.
-Part of that is being more thoughtful about how we consume and the legacy we leave.
+We are all striving to be more conscious in the new year, we consider ourselves mindful humans.
+Part of this being more thoughtful about how we consume and the legacy we leave.

 For years we have felt pretty good about our attempts to recycle plastic, but recent revelations about plastic's true recyclability has led to much consternation.
 With so much in our society dependent on plastic, a problem that isn't going away overnight, questions about what to do loom large.

-Will this item in the recycle bin really be recycled, or, is it headed for a trash barge in the Far East?
+Will this item in the recycle bin really be recycled, or, is it headed for a trash barge?

 Are those 'compostable' and 'biodegradable' shopping bags and mailers REALLY compostable?